kana4/bioinformatics_rust_book/src/Chapter_3/3_1_Print_Vectors.md

 `in format strings you may be able to use {:?} (or {:#?} for pretty-print) instead`

 The first option is exactly what we needed, which leads us to the golden rule: figure out the output Rust gives us.
 Rust is pretty smart, it'll probably give us some useful clues (and in this case the exact fix) to what to do if we get an error!
+It's a safe troubleshooting default if we get an error when printing to try add in the `:?`.